If you or a loved one underwent a painful second surgery due to defective hernia mesh, you’re not alone.

 The FDA maintains an information page on hernia mesh products, including a section on complications.
 According to the FDA, these are the most common complications from hernia repair surgery:

-Based on FDA’s analysis of medical device adverse event reports and of peer-reviewed, scientific literature, the most common adverse events for all surgical repair of hernias—with or without mesh—are pain, infection, hernia recurrence, scar-like tissue that sticks tissues together (adhesion), blockage of the large or small intestine (obstruction), bleeding, abnormal connection between organs, vessels, or intestines (fistula), fluid build-up at the surgical site (seroma), and a hole in neighboring tissues or organs (perforation).
+Based on FDA’s analysis of medical device adverse event reports and of peer-reviewed, scientific literature, the most common adverse events for all surgical repair of hernias, with or without mesh, are pain, infection, hernia recurrence, scar-like tissue that sticks tissues together (adhesion), blockage of the large or small intestine (obstruction), bleeding, abnormal connection between organs, vessels, or intestines (fistula), fluid build-up at the surgical site (seroma), and a hole in neighboring tissues or organs (perforation).

 Many complications related to hernia repair with surgical mesh that have been reported to the FDA have been associated with recalled mesh products that are no longer on the market.
-Pain, infection, recurrence, adhesion, obstruction, and perforation are the most common complications associated with recalled mesh.
+Chronic pain, infection, recurrence, adhesion, bleeding, obstruction, and perforation are the most common complications associated with recalled mesh.
 In the FDA’s analysis of medical adverse event reports to the FDA, recalled mesh products were the main cause of bowel perforation and obstruction complications.